All Episodes

 But we need to hear the first part of that conversation conveniently edited out.

-What were you saying just before that?
+I am sure Colbert will not ask him, what were you saying just before that?

-In fact, I guarantee you, Colbert won't even bring it up.
+In fact, I guarantee you Colbert won't even bring it up.

 Can Matt Lauer ever come back?